szabaditibor/arduino-frequency-detector-for-guitars/README.md

-# Arduino frequency detector for electrical guitars
+# Arduino Frequency Detector For Electrical Guitars

 <p>An Arduino code that recognizes an electrical guitar's frequency and it's SPN and displays it to an LCD.</p>